futerzak/hull-mailchimp/docs/notifySpecs.md

 }

 /**
- * When segment is added or updated make sure its in the segments mapping */ segmentUpdateHandler(req) {
+ * When segment is added or updated make sure its in the segments mapping,
+ * and trigger an extract for that segment to update users.
+ */
+segmentUpdateHandler(req) {
   const { segment } = req.payload;